Implementing Laws At-a-Glance

 7. Which national authority has been designated as the competent authority for receiving and investigating whistleblowing concerns and complaint (“Competent Authority”)?

-Portugal has nominated various Competent Authorities, depending on the subject-matter/context of the report (for a full list, see Article 12 of the Act, in Portuguese only).
+Portugal has nominated various Competent Authorities, depending on the subject-matter/context of the report.
+For a full list, see Article 12 of the Law, in Portuguese only.

 Where no Competent Authority has been assigned to deal with the report or where a report implicates a Competent Authority, such report must be addressed to the National Anti-Corruption Mechanism (Mecanismo Nacional Anticorrupção), an independent administrative entity.